robertkirkman/sm64ex-bbb-doc/README.md

 # sed -i -e 's/window\ width=400/window\ width=640/g' -e 's/window\ height=240/window\ height=480/g' /usr/share/mupen64plus/gles2n64.conf
 ```

-2. Run mupen64plus, where `baserom.us.z64` is the path to your Super Mario 64 ROM.
+2. Run mupen64plus, where `baserom.us.z64` is the path to your Super Mario 64 ROM. `pvrsrvctl` only needs to be run once since the last time it was manually stopped or the BBB was rebooted.
 If you are using a GameCube Controller Adapter with vendor and device ID `057e:0337`, run `wii-u-gc-adapter` from step 17 above:
 ```
 $ lsusb
 # ~/wii-u-gc-adapter/wii-u-gc-adapter &